mattermost/docs/source/install/self-managed-changelog.md

  - Added an option to run playbooks without creating a new channel every time in order to reduce the unnecessary overhead.
  - In addition to the daily digest, users can now also view a task inbox from the global header bar while in Playbooks.

-#### Message Priority and Acknowledgments (Professional Plan)
+#### Message Priority and Acknowledgments
  - Added message priority labels to the Threads view.
- - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts.
+ - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts (Professional Plan).

 #### Global Drafts
  - Added a centralized Drafts view for draft messages.